A Sacramento tax attorney will get you organized for the tax season.

 One of the most important things you’ll want to make sure you do is, if you move, make sure your address is current on all of your paperwork.
 Especially if you change your employer midyear, make sure to contact your previous employer and let them know where to send your tax information for the time you worked.
 All employers have until the last day of January to get the proper paperwork to you.
 If you get into February and you still haven’t received paperwork, you’ll want to reach out immediately.
 If your previous employer is withholding your paperwork they will be subject to fines and legal action.

 If you happen to be in the position of being late on paying taxes or have put them off for a couple of years, hiring a professional Sacramento tax attorney like Tax Tiger is advised.
 A tax lawyer in Sacramento will help to get you organized and submit all of the paperwork to get you back on track with theirs.
-Tax attorneys in Sacramento can also negotiate with the IRS and help to possibly get some late fee and charges waved, decreasing the amount that you will have to pay.
+Tax attorneys in Sacramento can also work with the IRS and help to possibly get some late fee and charges waved, decreasing the amount that you will have to pay.

 Source: 7 ways to get organized for the tax year – Bankrate.com